 Select this option to play a sound (.wav) file when a scheduled macro is about to execute.
-The sound file will not play back for the When the program starts and When the macro file is loaded schedule options are used.
+The sound file will not play back when using the When the program starts and When the macro file is loaded schedule options.
 The default option is to not play any sound.